ryru/dependency-graph-analyser/README.md

     v1bc49d(importer) -->|api| vf8b0b9(graph)
 ```

+What you see in the above graph:

+* _Module_ `app` has two direct _dependencies_: `exporter` and `importer`, both use the
+  _configuration_ `api`.
+* _Module_ `dependency-plugin` has one direct _dependency_ (`dependency-model`) of
+  _configuration_ `implementation`.

 Features:

 * Analyses Gradle projects in both DSLs (Kotlin and Groovy)
-* Summarises the project modules and dependencies in figures
+* Summarises the project modules and dependencies
 * Generates text-based graphs which are compatible with Mermaid charts
+* Filter only relevant modules

 ## Usage

 Print the CLI help with `dga --help`:

 ```
-dga --help
+$ dga --help
 Usage: dga [<options>] <gradleproject>

   Analyse the module dependency graph of a Gradle project.

+Filter Options:

+  Options controlling what to analyse.

+  -m=<module1, module2>  Module names either in origin or destination.
+Specify multiple comma-separated module names.
+  -o=<module1, module2>  Module names in origin.
+Specify multiple comma-separated module names.
+  -d=<module1, module2>  Module names in destination.
+Specify multiple comma-separated module names.

+Display Options:

+  Options controlling the output of the analysis.

+  --modules         Shows all modules ordered alphabetically --configurations  Shows all configurations ordered by occurrence --chart-mermaid   Generate text chart that can be visualised by Mermaid

 Options:
-  --chart-mermaid   Generate text chart that can be visualised by Mermaid --modules         Shows all modules ordered alphabetically --configurations  Shows all configurations ordered by occurrence -h, --help        Show this message and exit
+  -h, --help  Show this message and exit

 Arguments:
   <gradleproject>  Path of the Gradle project directory